sysdiglabs/secure-inline-scan-examples/gitlab/new-scan-engine/README.md

-# GitLab CI Demo - No DinD
+# GitLab CI Demo

-In this demo we will use GitLab pipelines without requiring privileged containers, or docker in docker.
+In this demo we will use GitLab pipelines.
 We will need to split this pipeline into three different jobs
 1. Kaniko: Tool used to build docker image
 2. Sysdig-cli-scanner: Scan docker images for vulnerabilities using the new scan engine developed by Sysding in 2022
 3. Crane: Push container image to a remote registry